HOCC2011/Universal-Card-Reader/README.md

 # Universal-Card-Reader
-An android app to check balances of different ic cards
+An android app that checkes the balance of different ic cards

 # Octopus cards
 If you want the raw data collected from some Octopus cards, please read the files in the "Octopus Data" folder.